Strength. Flexibility. Cardio support. Stress relief. All from the comfort of your living room or local studio.

 Pronounced “shah-vah-sun-ah,” savasana is hands-down the best part of any yoga session.
 Basically, it’s when you get to lie down and relax.
 After you’ve been sweating and stretching it out for an hour, nothing feels better than splaying your limbs out in all directions.

 The key to savasana is letting yourself just be.
 That might sound like a piece of cake — but if you’ve tried mindfulness meditation, you know it’s not.
 Until you get the hang of it, give yourself a hand with supplements like CBD.
-The safe, non-psychoactive cannabis compound promotes relaxation and comes in easy-to-take forms like chews.
+The safe, non-psychoactive cannabis compound promotes relaxation and comes in easy-to-take forms like gummies.
 Herbal teas can help as well.

 Don’t underestimate how difficult yoga can be.
 As with other types of exercise, the people who make it look easy practice it every day.
 If you want to get there, take it slow.
 Your body will thank you.